Today we are going to focus on social media Stories.

 Specifically, we are going to look at:

-- Which platforms you need to focus on.
+- Which social networks you need to focus on.

 - How you can use Stories to boost your campaigns.